Godzilla (comics): Japanese Godzilla comics

 Outside these adaptations, Godzilla was also featured in original stories as well.
 A sequel story to the original film was published in 1955 called The Last Godzilla, while a sequel story to Godzilla Raids Again was published in 1958 called Godzilla Continued: Anguirus Strikes Back.
 In 1979, the Japanese edition of Starlog featured a two-part illustrated story written by Katsuhiro Otomo called A Space Godzilla.
 Part 1 was featured in issue No. 4 ("Farewell Earth"), while Part 2 was featured in issue No. 6 ("Return to the Stars").
 In 1990 an anthology-style comic, featuring different stories by different writers and artists, was published and called The Godzilla Comic.
 This was followed in 1991 by a second anthology-style comic, also featuring different stories by different writers and artists, called The Godzilla Comic Raids Again: Gigantis the Fire Comic.
 These two comics featured varying styles of stories, which ranged from typical Godzilla stories to comedic stories, violent stories and even "adult"-themed stories that contained nudity.

 In 2014, to coincide with the 60th anniversary of Godzilla and the 40th anniversary of the company's own Big Comic Original Magazine, Shogakukan Inc. released the comic Big Comic Original Godzilla Special Issue.
 This one-shot comic featured 21 Godzilla-themed comic stories from the industry's top manga artists and writers.

 In 2018, Toho produced a manga serial published in Shōnen Jump+ based on the film Godzilla: Planet of the Monsters.

+In 2025, a manga serial titled Godzilla Galaxy Odyssey by Ju Ishiguchi began publishing in Young Champion.